REACH Center to break ground - Xenia Gazette

 XENIA — The Xenia REACH Center plans to break ground Wednesday, March 14.

-Recreation, Education, Activity, Community, and Health (REACH) Project partners invite the public to an indoor groundbreaking ceremony 4 p.m. that day at the Xenia Adult Recreation Center, 130 E. Church St.
+Recreation, Education, Activity, Community, and Health (REACH) Project partners will host the indoor groundbreaking ceremony 4 p.m. that day at the Xenia Adult Recreation Center, 130 East Church Street.
+The event is by invitation only.

 “This is an incredibly important day for Greene County,” said Dale Brunner, President and CEO of the YMCA of Greater Dayton.
 “The Reach Center will be a one-stop-shop for people to improve their health, train for jobs in the healthcare field, and help a growing population of seniors live full and healthy lives.”